 Pag Town is much quieter and laid-back, and you can enjoy the winding streets and architecture here while soaking up the sun.
-If you have a longer stop-over on your cruise, head into Zadar, which you can reach via a bridge which connects Pag to the mainland.
+If you have a longer stop-over on your cruise, head into Zadar, which you can reach via a bridge that connects Pag to the mainland.

-Vis is a fantastic stop off if you’ve had several days of being busy, and you want to chill out totally.
+Vis is a fantastic stop off if you’ve had several days of being busy and you want to chill out totally.

-This island is about beauty more than anything else, and with Stiniva Beach formerly voted the best beach in Europe, this is an absolute must-see and swim beach.
+This island is about beauty more than anything else, and with Stiniva Beach, formerly voted the best beach in Europe, this is an absolute must-see and swim beach.

 While Stiniva beach isn’t the easiest beach to get to, and you will need to hike a little or go by boat, the effort is more than worth it, and the slow pace of life will allow you to really appreciate what you’re seeing.

-Where Can You Explore on The Croatian Mainland?
+Where Can You Explore On The Croatian Mainland?

-A Croatia cruise is not all about sailing the Croatian islands (trust me!), you’ll be pleasantly surprised to know just how much there is to see and do on the Croatian mainland too.
+A Croatia cruise is not all about sailing the Croatian islands (trust me!); you’ll be pleasantly surprised to know just how much there is to see and do on the Croatian mainland too.

 The most common mainland stops on Croatia sailing tours are Dubrovnik, Makarska, Split, Omis, Primosten, Zadar, Vodice, and Trogir.